nibblebits/PNPZ80/README.md

 sudo apt-get install g++

 If your on Windows you should download Mingw and set your "PATH" variable in your environment variables to include the folder of the mingw "bin" directory.

+At the moment any changes made by the code holder will not be recognised when building the project.
+You will first have to clean the project as described above.
+This shouldn't be an issue and hopefully the "Makefile" issues will be solved soon.